Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 ### The Overall structure of the bot

-Diagram of what happens on the launch of the bot You can ignore the banned_words.txt node as that isn't needed for every bot its just mine which implements a banned word list:
+Below is a diagram of what happens on the launch of my helper bot.
+You can ignore the banned_words.txt node as that isn't needed for every bot its just mine which implements a banned word list, the rest of the diagram is what every bot that uses cogs goes through:

 ![](https://michael-perdue.github.io/assets/Discord-Diagram-structure.PNG)